fbcharles747/company_evaluation/README.md

 > Note that intrinsic value calculation of table 2 will require FMP standard subscription

 ## setting up enviornment
+Note that this set-up took place in WSL.
 ```shell
 # set up the conda environment
 sudo apt-get update